alecf/pathforge/DENSIFICATION_README.md

 # Densification for 3D Terrain Generation (Non‑ML)

-This implementation provides a browser-based PU-Net model for densifying activity points to create detailed 3D terrain visualization using **actual pre-trained PU-Net models**.
+This implementation provides a browser-based non‑ML densification to create detailed 3D terrain visualization using MLS smoothing and interpolation.

 ## Features